Understanding Thai inheritance law: how to protect your estate

 Is a specific Thai will necessary?

-Although a will is not mandatory, it is highly recommended for expatriates with Thai assets.
-Without a will, inheritance in Thailand follows the Thai laws of intestate succession under Sections 1599-1631 of the CCC, which may not align with the foreigner’s intentions.
-A well-prepared will specifically tailored for Thailand helps simplify the legal process and provides clarity to beneficiaries.
-It ensures that assets are transferred according to the decedent’s wishes.
-This Thai will can coexist with wills drafted in other jurisdictions, and having a distinct document for inheritance in Thailand helps avoid any conflicting terms or legal discrepancies.
+Although a will is not mandatory, expatriates with Thai assets should strongly consider drafting one.
+If a person dies without a will, Thai laws of intestate succession under Sections 1599–1631 of the CCC determine how heirs receive the estate, and this distribution may not align with the foreigner’s intentions.
+A well-prepared will that specifically addresses Thailand simplifies the legal process and gives beneficiaries clear guidance.
+It directs the transfer of assets according to the decedent’s wishes.
+This Thai will can coexist with wills drafted in other jurisdictions, and a distinct document for inheritance in Thailand helps prevent conflicting terms or legal discrepancies.

 Drafting a will for an inheritance in Thailand